 b) an extended caption

 c) full technical information – camera data and details of any post production work

 Failure to produce a high resolution file of the correct size (see # 10), together with the required supporting information, within the designated time period will eliminate an entrant from the shortlist.
+The colour and cropping of the high resolution file should match that of the original entry.
+The submitted file should not be interpolated.
 The captions, extended captions and technical information of successful entries will be used in the Competition book and other Competition publicity and may be edited.

 a) the original RAW file

 d) or original negative